Lucy Bramlette Patterson: Career

 She began her career working for The Progressive Farmer.
 She also wrote for the Charlotte Observer when she filled in for a columnist during his vacation; as a result, there is an article about her in The Journal of American History.
 Patterson's column in the Journal Sentinel, "Just One and Another", contains her common themes of women's rights in business, politics, and the arts and sciences.

 She may be best remembered for her annual award for literary achievement in the state of North Carolina, called the Memorial Cup.

 During World War I, Patterson went into the Balkans and wrote about her experiences.
 Her writings show that she was close with Queen Maria and her family in Romania.
 Later she was recognized by King Alexander of Yugoslavia for her accomplishments in Serbia.
-She was also honored as part of Kola Sestera, a group that helped with wartime relief and orphans.
+She was also honored as part of Kola Sestara, a group that helped with wartime relief and orphans.

 She was the president of the Southern Women's Interstate Association of the Betterment of Public Schools in 1907, and spoke at the Pinehurst about these concerns.
 She also became a chairman for the Interstate Boone Trail Association, when helped finish the Daniel Boone trail that ran through Tennessee to Kentucky.
 She volunteered for Forsyth Moonlight, which helped train adults for education as teachers, and offered adult education itself.
 She served on the Jamestown historical commissions.